programmer-ke/data-playground/README.md

 This should download and install everything in your local cluster if this is the first time.

-Afterwards, you can run `vagrant up` to start up the cluster, but to repeat the setting up process you will need to include the provisioning flag i.e.
-`vagrant up --provision`, or run `vagrant provision` after the cluster is up.
+Afterwards, you can run `vagrant up` to start up the cluster.
+If you want to repeat the setting up process you will need to include the provisioning flag i.e.  `vagrant up --provision`, or run `vagrant provision` after the cluster is up.

-To shut down the local cluster, run `vagrant halt` and to all the resources associated with the clusters, run `vagrant destroy`.
+To shut down the local cluster, run `vagrant halt`.
+To delete all the resources associated with the cluster, run `vagrant destroy`.